 Since the beginning of the year, SLSHOP has been on the receiving end of a variety of inimitable classic Mercedes-Benz models.
 These vehicles have been acquired from all corners of the globe, with the Sales team going to considerable lengths to verify the originality and condition of each example.

-The team we’re recently approached with the offer of a right-hand drive 280SL in fully restored condition – not an unusual offer, but there were several finer details that made this Pagoda special and worth further investigation.
+The team were recently approached with the offer of a right-hand drive Mercedes 280SL Pagoda in fully restored condition – not an unusual offer, but there were several finer details that made this 280SL special and worth further investigation.

 TWO KEY LETTERS: ZF

 Zahnradfabrik Friedrichshafen, or ZF to the petrolhead, has been delivering cutting edge technology for the automotive sector for over 100 years.
 The company has been developing transmission systems for the MB brand since their inception; with the 280SL Pagoda being one of the main flag flyers for the ZF brand.

 With the launch of the Mercedes 280SL Pagoda, owners were given the choice of a 5-speed ZF S5-20 manual gearbox and with the additional side-plate offer of Limited-Slip Differential.
 This was phased out in 1969 to pave way for MB’s own 5-speed G76/27-5 option.
 Offered for just one year, our sources indicate that this 280SL is one of only 35 right-hand drive models produced with this 5-speed gearbox, making it extremely rare indeed.
 Pair this with the fact that this is the 101st 280 SL produced, and you have an extremely well-preserved segment of the SL story.

 It can be common for cars of this ilk to slip through various hands, moving between collectors and taking regular trips to auction houses.
 A sad set of circumstances, simply because these vehicles remain capable cruisers (even on today’s roads) and deserve to be cherished by long-term owners.